soarcn/Favor/README.md

 =======
 [![Build Status](https://travis-ci.org/soarcn/Favor.svg)](https://travis-ci.org/soarcn/Favor)

-A easy way to use android sharepreference
+A easy way of using Android SharedPreferences.

-*Under development, Don't use it in production environment*

-This library works on android 2.2+

 How to use this library
 =======